 [Image/flickr]

-There are many fish species in Lake McDonald, especially trout and salmon.
+Pebble shore lake — There are many fish species in lake McDonald, especially trout and salmon.
 This lake is surrounded by dense coniferous forests, dominated by fir, spruce and larch.
 There are also many animals in the area.
 Moose, deer and bears are found here.
-For tourists around the lake there are 15 hiking trails of varying length and difficulty.
+For tourists around the lake Mcdonald there are 15 hiking trails of varying length and difficulty.
 Infrastructure for tourists can be found on the lake shore.
 These are hotels, cafes and canteens, as well as boat rentals.

-The most distinctive and prominent feature of McDonald's Lake is the presence of colored rocks and pebbles of different colors.
-Here, you can see pebbles ranging from crimson, brown, green to blue, yellow, purple ...
+Glacier lake Montana — The most distinctive and prominent feature of McDonald's lake is the presence of colorful rock and pebbles of different colors.
+Here, you can see pebbles and colored rock ranging from crimson, brown, green to blue, yellow, purple ...
 This makes the scenery of this lake always fanciful, as shown in pictures.

 [Image/flickr]